hofab/book_summaries/books/Deep_Work_Cal_Newport.md

 In work (and especialy kowledge work), to increase the time you spend in a state of depth is to leverage the complex machinery of the human brain in a way that for several different neurological reasons maximizes the meaning and satisfaction you'll associate with your working life.

+### A Psychological Argument for Depth
+Ironically, jobs are actually easier to enjoy than free time, because like flow activities they have built-in goals, feedback rules, and challenges, all of which encourage one to become involved in one's work, to concentrate and lose oeself in it.
+Free time, on the other hand, is unstructured, and requires much greater effort to be shaped into something that can be enjoyed.

+Human beings, it seems, are at their best when immersed deeply in something challenging.

+To build your working life around the experience of flow produced by deep work is a proven path to deep satisfaction.

+### A Philosophical Argument for Depth
+You don't need a rarified job; you need instead a rarified approach to your work.
+Deep work is key to extracting meanig from your profession.